-Claire Fountain—celebrity yoga teacher, personal trainer, and wellness expert—founded #TrillYoga with her unorthodox approach to break stigmas and stereotypes in the yoga and wellness space.
-After getting into yoga for depression and anxiety, she has always been a mental health advocate beyond all her fitness endeavours.
+Claire Fountain—celebrity yoga teacher, personal trainer, and wellness expert—founded #TrillYoga with her unorthodox approach to breaking stigmas and stereotypes in the yoga and wellness space.
+After getting into yoga for depression and anxiety, she has always been a mental health advocate beyond all her fitness endeavors.
 She also has an ebook series called Built and Bendy that promotes strength training and flexibility, mindfulness, and leading your health goals from a positive place.

 You might think a wellness book list will include things about dieting, working out, and “clean” eating.
 In my own life, as well as what I see with my clients, so much of wellness is not just the familiar topics.
 Your relationships, your spirituality, and your mindset are just as important.
 The same goes for sleep and self-care practices, which are necessary for true wellness.
 Amazing things can happen when our thoughts align and our actions follow.

 Look over these topics and titles, and see if anything speaks to you.